 Aim to pedal between 85 – 90 rpm.
-For most terrains this is a great rule.
-At cadences of below 80 rpm you are breaking down muscle and using more energy quicker.
+For most terrains, this is a great rule.
+At cadences of below 80 rpm, you are breaking down muscle and using more energy quicker.
 Spinning your pedals more quickly in a lower gear uses your aerobic system which expends less energy.
 Avoid prolonged periods of using a lot of muscle strength.

 On the flatter sections, you can save 40-50% of your energy by riding in a group.
-Get in the right bunch and you can both save energy and get ahead of your average speed goals, but don’t get sucked into trying to hang on to a group that are going too fast for you.
+Get in the right bunch and you can both save energy and get ahead of your average speed goals, but don’t get sucked into trying to hang on to a group that is going too fast for you.
 On the climbs, aerodynamics are less important and it is wiser to find your own steady pace.

 Set yourself a realistic goal based on your training, previous sportives and the conditions.
 Stick religiously to the plan for the first 70% of the event.
 It’s easy to get overexcited early on and pay the price later.
-In the last quarter of the ride you can afford to push harder if you want, as the consequences of blowing up are less severe.
+In the last quarter of the ride, you can afford to push harder if you want, as the consequences of blowing up are less severe.

 You will put all of your energy into the sportive: you don’t want to then have to drive or, worse still, ride for miles to get back to your hotel.
 Book somewhere close to the finish line so you can get a shower and a fresh set of clothes after the ride and then celebrate your achievement that evening.
 Book a table at a restaurant in advance as the town will be extremely busy with hungry cyclists.